randerson3/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation
 GTF Monte Carlo Simulation

-Developed a Monte Carlo Simulation based on the Georgia Tech Foundation overall Portfolio values.
+Developed an Overall Portfolio Monte Carlo Simulation based on the Georgia Tech Foundation CMA's.
+(100,000 simulations)
-I plan on adding another simulation with a breakdown based on Asset Class.

-Initial Values:
-  Portfolio Annual Return: 4.8%
-  Portfolio Annual Return: 11.0%
+Developed a Dynamic Asset-Class based Monte Carlo Simulation.
+(5,000 simulations) Utilizes the beta for each asset-class.
+  Takes into account the expected return and volitiity of each asset-classes alpha.
+(See the Asset Class Monte Carlo Inputs.csv file)

- The simulation was run with a monthly period, 120 month duration, and 100,000 simulations.
+Both simulations were run with a monthly period and 120 month duration.
+Input files and visualizations for the Monte Carlo Simulations are included in the repository.